Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Pay with PayPal: update the name of the script enqueued when using the Pay with PayPal button as to avoid conflicts with other plugins that may use a similar script tag.
 - Pay with PayPal Widget: hide widget from Legacy Widget block.
 - Stats: remove legacy option to display a Smiley face used for the tracking pixel since the pixel is hidden by default.
+- Twitter Timeline widget: hide widget from the block inserter and Legacy widget block drop-down menu.
 - VideoPress: classic block embeds with old flash URLs can now be properly converted to VideoPress blocks.
 - VideoPress: hide the dedicated VideoPress embed block in favor of Video block.